AleoNet/welcome/documentation/guides/program_upgradability.md

 ---

 :::info
-Please note that this change is currently live only on Testnet and is expected to go live on Mainnet around 9 AM PT on August 12th, 2025.
+Please note that this change is not yet live.
+It is expected to go live on Testnet at block 9,800,000 and on Mainnet at block 10,272,000.
 :::

 Traditionally, blockchain development has been defined by immutable, "deploy-once" contracts.
 This provides security but makes it hard to fix bugs or add features.
 To solve this, Aleo introduces a framework for program upgradability that is timely, cost-effective, and doesn't disrupt your application's state.